availability-icon

 Learning how to cope without harming oneself can be a difficult process, and many people turn to mental health professionals to guide their way.
 Skilled therapists may be able to lead people toward long-term healing instead of momentary relief.

 If you are ready to see a therapist about your self-injuries, know that Thriveworks Knoxville has appointments available.
-When you call our office, you may have your first appointment within 24 hours.
+When you call our office, you may have your first appointment within the same week.
 We offer weekend and evening appointments, and we work with most insurance companies.

 Let’s get started.
 Call Thriveworks Knoxville today.